unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial12.md

     }
 ```

 Finally, we define the parameters and run the registration.
-Note that when we decrease the
+Note that for large regularization weights, we sample fewer points on the surface to save some computation time.
-regularization weight, we typically need to sample less points from the surface.
+This is justified as, a strongly regularized model will not be able to adapt to fine details and hence it is not necessary to have a very accurate sampling of the surface.

 ```scala mdoc:silent
 val registrationParameters = Seq(